2016 United States presidential election in Virginia

 The 2016 United States presidential election in Virginia was held on November 8, 2016, as part of the 2016 general election in which all 50 states plus the District of Columbia participated.
-Virginia voters chose electors to represent them in the Electoral College via a popular vote pitting the Republican Party's nominee, businessman Donald Trump, and running mate Indiana Governor Mike Pence against Democratic Party nominee, former Secretary of State Hillary Clinton and her running mate, Virginia Senator Tim Kaine.
+Virginia voters chose electors to represent them in the Electoral College via a popular vote pitting the Republican nominee, businessman Donald Trump, and running mate Indiana Governor Mike Pence against Democratic nominee, former Secretary of State Hillary Clinton and her running mate, Virginia Senator Tim Kaine.

-The Democratic Party candidate, Hillary Clinton of New York, carried Virginia with a 49.73% plurality in the popular vote against businessman Donald Trump of New York, who carried 44.41%, a victory margin of 5.32%.
+The Democratic candidate, Hillary Clinton of New York, carried Virginia with a 49.73% plurality in the popular vote against businessman Donald Trump of New York, who carried 44.41%, a victory margin of 5.32%.
 Clinton seemed to benefit from having former Virginia governor Tim Kaine on the ticket.
 Whereas the national popular vote swung 1.77% Republican from the previous election, Virginia swung 1.44% Democratic.
-(Due to a higher third-party vote, Clinton's percentage was lower than Obama's in both 2008 and 2012, however.)
-Kaine himself became optimistic on election night after it became clear that he and Clinton would win Virginia by a larger margin than Obama did in 2012.
-His optimism soon faded, however, as it was announced that Clinton had lost many other important swing states to Trump.
+However, due to a higher third-party vote, Clinton's percentage was lower than Obama's in both 2008 and 2012 (although her raw vote total slightly improved from Obama in 2012).

+This was the first time Virginia voted for a losing Democratic candidate since 1924.
+The state would later vote for a Democratic nominee who lost the popular vote in 2024 by a larger margin than Clinton's 2016 margin, solidifying the state's status as a blue state.

-Conversely, Trump became the first Republican since Calvin Coolidge in 1924 to win the White House without carrying Virginia and Clinton the first Democrat to carry the state without winning the presidency since that election.
-Trump is also the first Republican since Ronald Reagan in 1980 to win the presidency without sweeping every former confederate state.
-The Old Dominion had been a traditionally Democratic-leaning state from the party's founding until 1952.
+Conversely, Trump became the first Republican since Calvin Coolidge in 1924 to win the presidency without carrying Virginia.
+Virginia had been a traditionally Democratic-leaning state from the party's founding until 1952.
 It then became reliably Republican-leaning from 1952 until 2004, after which point it has voted Democratic in every presidential election.
-This was due largely to migration into counties in Northern Virginia, close to Washington, D.C., which has further tilted these densely populated areas towards the Democratic Party.

-Virginia was the only one of the eleven states that composed the Confederate States of America to vote Democratic in this election.
-This is a reversal from 1976, when it was the only state that had been part of the Confederacy to vote Republican.
-Virginia was also the only state Hillary Clinton won which was never carried by her husband Bill Clinton in either of his runs for president in 1992 and 1996 in which the state ironically had last voted against the winning candidate.
-Virginia was one of eleven states to vote more Democratic than in 2012.

-This was only the third time since Reconstruction that Virginia voted for a different candidate than Florida, after 1976 and 1996, and the first in which Virginia voted Democratic while Florida voted Republican.
-This would happen again four years later.